realworldocaml/book/en/19-installing-ocaml.md

 $ eval `opam config env`
 ```

-This will initialise OPAM with the default package set from
+This will initialise OPAM with a default package set
-`opam.ocamlpro.com`, and install the `utop` interactive top-level and the
+and install some packages to augment the OCaml distribution.

+The `utop` package is an interactive command-line interface to OCaml that has
+tab-completion, persistent history and integration with Emacs so that you can
+run it within your editing environment.
+We use `utop` instead of the more
+spartan default OCaml top-level throughout the book.

+The other two packages are `async` and `core_extended`, which are libraries
+from the Jane Street Core standard library.
+These will take a few minutes to
+compile on a modern machine (particularly `core_extended`) as they contain a
+large number of modules to help with day-to-day programming.
+We use Core throughout
+the examples in this book.

-`Async` library.
-OPAM figures out the minimal set of dependencies required,
+OPAM figures out the minimal set of dependencies required for thse packages
-and installs those too.
-The `eval` command is sets your `PATH` variable to
+and installs them too.
+The `eval` command sets your `PATH` variable to point
-point to the current active compiler, and you should add this to your shell
+to the current active compiler, and you should add this to your local shell
 `.profile` to run every time you open a new command shell.
+It won't affect
+any other commands, as OPAM makes sure to preserve any custom extensions you
+may already have to your `PATH` variable.

 ### Switching compiler versions